EvanOxfeld/node-pullstream/README.md

 pullstream
 ==========

 Tired of getting a firehose worth of data from your streams.
-The module is here to save the day.
+This module is here to save the day.
 PullStream allows you to pull data when you want and as much as you want.

 ## Quick Examples